Osteoarthritis of the ankle: methods for joint-preservation

 Exercise: Slowly roll your foot to the tips of the toes, briefly hold pressure there.
 Return your whole foot to the floor and draw the tips of the toes up toward the body.Fig.
 18: Simple exercise to strengthen the ankle For more exercises to treat chronic instability of the ankle, visit https://fuss-sprunggelenk-akademie.de

 Physical therapy and ankle training

 We see chronic instability of the ankle in 20% of patients following an injury of a ligament.
 Especially in athletes, this can have repercussions due to the permanently increased susceptibility for injury.
 Ligament instability holds the risk of repeated sprain trauma.
-Even a mere increase in the play of the joint, i.e. reduced congruence of the joint surfaces, can result in ankle degeneration.
+Even a mere increase in the play of the joint, i.e., reduced congruence of the joint surfaces, can result in ankle degeneration.
 The injuries this causes often result in arthritis of the ankle.
-However in many cases, special exercises can train the protective reflexes and prevent future twists.
-In addition to the "balance board" (see above), there are a number of exercises to strengthen the stabilising muscles, promote self-awareness and make the ankle more stable in the long term.
+However, in many cases, special exercises can train the protective reflexes and prevent future twists.
+In addition to the "balance board" (see above), there are several exercises to strengthen the stabilising muscles, promote self-awareness and make the ankle more stable in the long term.
 Even after surgical ligament reconstruction, these exercises help stabilise the ankle.